arun-357/Lab-Asset-Management-Service/README.md

 - Assets page is the landing view (inline asset creation form appears for admins only when toggled).
 - Users management page (admins) to add users & toggle admin role.
 - Reservation listing shows anonymized bookings; your own name is visible.
-- Admin login page enforces admin scope.
+- Hidden admin login route: `/admin-login` (manual navigation only; header omits link).
+- Bootstrap admin modal appears only when system has zero users (see 2.1) and disappears permanently after first admin creation.

 ---
 ## 7. Testing (Backend)